 Now, not all representation is good representation, and the book portrayal of Malec leaves much to be desired.
 Starting with the fact that Alec —like all the other protagonists in the books — is a teenager, and Magnus is a couple centuries old.
 It was bad in “Twilight” and is still bad when a same-gender couple does it.

 It’s interesting to note that the Shadowhunters society is deeply homophobic.
-What made Cassandra Clare, a straight woman, feel entitled to write her only main gay character as a victim of system homophobia, or to even include homophobia on her fantasy world, is a question for the ages.
+What made Cassandra Clare, a straight woman, feel entitled to write her only main gay character as a victim of systemic homophobia, or to even include homophobia on her fantasy world, is a question for the ages.
 Instead of trying to decipher why heterosexual people feel entitled to gay people’s suffering, let’s jump on some quotes…

 “Camille?”
 Alec said.
 Magnus knew her name!
 “You know her, then?
 Or-she knows you?”

 “We know each other,” Magnus shrugged.
 “Once upon a time she was my girlfriend.”

 “Your girlfriend?”
 Alec almost yelled.”You dated a vampire?
 A girl vampire?”